 Do you have any big dreams other than getting it sold?
 What’s your huge vision?

 I’m not good at big visions.
 I’m much more into small-picture things.
 My short to medium-term plan is that we’re launching across Canada and into the US.
-I hired my first employee in December, I’m in about 200 stores and about 50 corporate locations.
+I’m in about 250 stores and about 50 corporate locations.
 I’ve been selling one store at a time I want it to be across Canada and the States.
+We started working with distributors in Quebec and Ontario.
 We have to start with independent and specialty stores and build to a point where the price point is understandable in the mass grocery stores.
 I want to be in Trader Joe’s and Whole Foods.
 I really want to see if the savouries do what I think that they will, then I think that the sky is the limit.

 How is the balance now in your life compared to working in the fashion industry career?